Atreyu4EVR/BYUI-AI-Training/DEPLOYMENT.md

 Monitor costs by:

-1. Setting up a budget in the Azure portal.
+1. Setting up a budget in the Azure portal
-2. Reviewing the Cost Management + Billing section regularly.
+2. Reviewing the Cost Management + Billing section regularly
-3. Considering scaling down during periods of low traffic.
+3. Considering scaling down during periods of low traffic

+## Future Consideration: Automated Deployment

+If you decide to implement automated deployments in the future, you could use GitHub Actions with the workflow defined in `.github/workflows/azure-deploy.yml`.
+This would require setting up GitHub repository secrets and configuring webhooks.